Since 1984, the Pinellas Suncoast Transit Authority has provided public bus services for riders throughout the county, including in Clearwater.

 The types of human errors that can lead to a bus-involved crash include:

-- Distracted drivers.
 Driving distractions are a major contributor to motor vehicle accidents as they involve the driver taking their hands from the wheel, their eyes from watching the roadway, and/or their mind from the task of safe driving.

-- Impairment by alcohol or drugs.
 Bus drivers must submit to random drug and alcohol screenings to maintain their CDL.
 Despite this, many drivers are tempted to indulge on the job anyway or are unaware that certain prescription or over-the-counter medications can result in intoxicating effects.
 Impairment deprives the driver of many skills they need to safely operate a motor vehicle, including the ability to track moving objects, maintain a single lane of travel, brake effectively, respond appropriately in emergency driving situations, and make reasonable decisions.

-- Aggressive drivers.
 Generally, this presents a problem when a passenger vehicle attempts to pass or fails to stop when the bus has stopped to let passengers off.

-- Driver fatigue.
 According to the FMCSA, around 13 percent of commercial motor vehicle operators—including bus drivers—who are in an accident reported feeling fatigued when they crashed.
 Driver fatigue is a particular risk to bus drivers working during the nighttime or mid-afternoon hours, as these are times when the body instinctively wants sleep.

 Injuries Commonly Sustained in Bus Accidents